gurkiratbanipal/Minor_project_game/README.md

 7. Breakable Pins

 Game plan:
-Two characters will be coming from the top of the screen, user character will be controlled by user and user has to save his character by moving its position.
+Objective is to create a game that will be controlled by user.
+In this game, there will be three things revolving over the oled screen i.e. main character, enemies and friends.
+The enemies and friends will come towards the user character, from which user has to savethe friends, if user saved the enemy by mistake the game will over.
+If user catch friends then it will increase the user scores.
+User scores will be shown and will continously updates on the top right corner of the Adafruit oled screen.